Ren-B-7/Simplicity.nvim/README.md

 ## Position plugins\
 - [x] [mini.statusline](https://github.com/echasnovski/mini.statusline) (Lightweight and customizable statusline)
 - [x] [mini.tabline](https://github.com/echasnovski/mini.tabline) (Minimalist tabline management)
 - [x] [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) (Git integration and signs in the editor)

 ## Highlighting
 - [x] [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) (Better syntax highlighting and parsing)

 # Kwymaps?
-Keymaps will likely be added to the wiki later
+Keymaps will likely be added to the wiki later.

 # Why
 I have a way to select my neovim config on startup, or launch directly, sometimes you just want to go with bare bones, this is it.